j91321/ansible-role-auditbeat/README.md

 - CentOS 6
 - Debian 9
 - Debian 8
+- Windows 10\*
+- Windows Server 2019\*
+- Windows Server 2016\*

 Auditbeat should also work on Oracle Enterprise Linux but only with RHCK.

+\* Auditbeat on Windows supports different set of features.
+If you wish to achieve similar functionality use Sysmon + Winlogbeat

 If you wish to run Auditbeat from docker container use the official docker [image](https://hub.docker.com/_/auditbeat) provided by Elastic.